Skip to main content

 1. Click Test in the sidebar menu.

-2. This opens a full-screen chat interface.
+2. This opens a full-screen chat interface with a Debug & Improve side panel.

 Features of the Test Page: